KarelPeeters/Kyanite/notes/Ideas.md

 * change cpuct to trust value more when a node has been visited a lot

-* treat repeated positions as draws (this is not really part of a game neccesarily, but something extra in zero search)
+* treat repeated positions as draws (this is not really part of a game necessarily, but something extra in zero search)

 ## Selfplay

 * find balanced opening book automatically
 * KLD thresholding, visit nodes where zero and net policy diverge a lot more
 * resign games if zero things the winning chance is super low for N consecutive moves, with a threshold automatically determined so errors are rare
 * think about ways to not have temperature to cause lower quality game values

-* think about alternatives to dirichlet, the whole justification for it is shaky at best
+* think about alternatives to Dirichlet, the whole justification for it is shaky at best
+* output games in the order they were started in to ensure there is no bias towards short game every time the selfplay server is restarted

 ## Network architecture

 * squeeze-excitation layers
 * fixup initialization
 * more compact policy representations
     * see LC0 discord for a couple suggestions
 * bottleneck blocks
 * look at mobilenet V1 V2 (V3)
+* Ghost/Virtual Batch norm: use smaller batches to get batch statistics, supposed to solve the very real "train/eval" gap
+* figure out why the value head is so bad at fitting the data

 ## Network evaluation performance